 Giving names to alleys is a low-cost action that is a prerequisite to placemaking.
 As shown in the graphic, ways to improve alleys include ground plane treatment, art, and narrow landscape treatments.
-Again, uses along the alley are the best way to create a feeling of safety and stewardship.
+Uses along the alley are the best way to create a feeling of safety and stewardship.
 The City should encourage property owners to open up the back doors where possible.

 Alleys or through routes can be encouraged or required with new development to break down building scale.
-This would be highly recommended for Opportunity Sites 1 and 2, extending the delightful space at the rear of Atticus Coffee and Gifts.
+This would be highly recommended for Major Downtown Site A and B (Figure 28), extending the delightful space at the rear of Atticus Coffee and Gifts.